enesavc/subreg_deeplearning/Learning Algorithms/ReadMe.md

-This folder contains three RNN codes and one folder that contains two MatLab codes for RPNI:
+This folder contains three RNN codes and one folder that contains the information to run the RPNI and check its accuracy on target stringsets:

 a.
 LSTM code